Because it happens out of nowhere.

 However, your panic attack symptoms can change over time.
 One time your chest may be in agony, and another time you might shake with cold sweats.
 If calming yourself down doesn’t ease the symptoms, you should definitely seek help at the emergency department.
 Because as I’ve learned as I’ve become more accustomed to suffering panic attacks, mental health issues aren’t something that should be ignored, ever.
 I only wish I’d known that before that frightening day on the street.

-Comment: What was your first panic attack like?
+Join the discussion: What was your first panic attack like?